jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Virtual

 The keyword __virtual__ from other languages means that you *can override* the member.
 It is also called __Overridable__.
 In Encircle this means that overriding should be __Public__.
-In the two notations for overriding this would look as follows:
+In the two notations for overriding this might look as follows:

 |                     *Object reference notation*                      |
 |:--------------------------------------------------------------------:|